Post-concussion Symptoms Have Changed My Life Forever.

 A fall down the stairs.
 Because I was in a hurry to get to work.
 And yes, there it was concussion by “whiplash!”

 I’m an occupational therapist with 25 years of experience.
-Even I didn’t know that you could have a concussion as a result of whiplash.
+Even I didn’t know that you could have a concussion due to whiplash.
 Whiplash can occur without your head even hitting a surface.
 Ultimately, my concussion diagnosis was a surprise to me.
 As it is a surprise to many adults and children too who experience a concussion…or more than one.

 I have been learning to live all over again with post-concussion symptoms in addition to the extreme consequences of this stupid accident for a year now.

 Head injury symptoms can last for days, weeks, months or even years.
 My injury has led to a year of intense learning and I admit that my brain wants to rest.
 I do not want to relearn how to live every day.
 However, this experience has been a year of extraordinary discoveries too!

 It was very difficult to realize that in one second everything had changed.
 I used to wear several hats: mom, wife, a catechist for young people in my parish, caregiver for a parent at the end of life, general occupational therapist and specialist in driving and significant professional involvement in my work environment.
 Furthermore, over the last few years, I had several patients who were referred to me as an occupational therapist for post-concussion cognitive therapy.

 The accident occurred when my foot slipped on the first of 12 steps in the house.
 Suddenly, all those “hats” I used to wear and responsibilities/expectations I had to uphold fell off.
 I could no longer listen to my daughter tell me about her day.
 Even the subtle noises of combing through my own hair attacked and irritated me.
 I was enduring unbearable headaches 24/7 for weeks.
 The natural light in the house was intolerable.
 Most days it seemed like everything was an irritant.